What Are the Best Places to Invest in Airbnb in Serbia?

 Most Profitable Airbnb Markets in Serbia by Revenue

 The most profitable Airbnb cities in Serbia are those where hosts earn the highest average monthly revenue per listing — the single most telling indicator of a market's income potential.
-Sopot Urban Municipality, Central Serbia leads with $957/month at $181 ADR and 22.9% occupancy.
+Stari Grad Urban Municipality, Central Serbia leads with $906/month at $93 ADR and 40.0% occupancy.
 Whether you are evaluating your first STR investment or benchmarking an existing property, these top-earning Airbnb markets show where vacation rentals generate the greatest short-term rental income.

 #MarketRevenue/moActive Listings (TTM)ADROccupancyRegulation